Sheep: Health

-Common forms of preventive medication for sheep are vaccinations and treatments for parasites.
-Both external and internal parasites are the most prevalent malady in sheep, and are either fatal, or reduce the productivity of flocks.
-Worms are the most common internal parasites.
-They are ingested during grazing, incubate within the sheep, and are expelled through the digestive system (beginning the cycle again).
+Both external and internal parasites are the most prevalent malady in sheep, and can reduce their productivity or outright kill them.
+To deal with this, common forms of preventive medication for sheep are vaccinations and a variety of medicinal treatments.
+Worms are the most common internal parasites, including roundworms, tapeworms, liver flukes, and others.
+They are ingested during grazing, incubate within the sheep, and are expelled through the digestive system, beginning the cycle again.
+Worms can cause diarrhea (scouring) in mild cases, and death in severe cases.
 Oral anti-parasitic medicines, known as drenches, are given to a flock to treat worms, sometimes after worm eggs in the feces has been counted to assess infestation levels.
 Afterwards, sheep may be moved to a new pasture to avoid ingesting the same parasites.
-External sheep parasites include: lice (for different parts of the body), sheep keds, nose bots, sheep itch mites, and maggots.
+External sheep parasites include lice, sheep keds, nose bot flies, sheep itch mites, and maggots.
 Keds are blood-sucking parasites that cause general malnutrition and decreased productivity, but are not fatal.
 Maggots are those of the bot fly and the blow-fly, commonly Lucilia sericata or its relative L. cuprina.
 Fly maggots cause the extremely destructive condition of flystrike.
 Flies lay their eggs in wounds or wet, manure-soiled wool; when the maggots hatch they burrow into a sheep's flesh, eventually causing death if untreated.
 In addition to other treatments, crutching (shearing wool from a sheep's rump) is a common preventive method.
 Some countries allow mulesing, a practice that involves stripping away the skin on the rump to prevent fly-strike, normally performed when the sheep is a lamb.
 Nose bots are fly larvae that inhabit a sheep's sinuses, causing breathing difficulties and discomfort.
 Common signs are a discharge from the nasal passage, sneezing, and frantic movement such as head shaking.
-External parasites may be controlled through the use of backliners, sprays or immersive sheep dips.
+External parasites may be controlled through the use of backliners, sprays, or immersive sheep dips.